 The quickest way to double your money is to fold it and put it back in your pocket, and the fastest way to become a millionaire is to move to Zimbabwe.
 That photo on the right is of a banknote Dr Evil would be proud of.
 Yes, it’s fair dinkum and is a great example of hyperinflation (really, really bad inflation) brought about by former president Robert Mugabe’s regime.
 I’m not sure exactly how much it’s worth in Australian dollars, but I bought it on eBay for $7.50.
 That price included postage, from the UK.
 It’s probably worth a bit more than that now, because I was cheeky enough to ask the late Zimbabwean Prime Minister Morgan Tsvangirai to sign it when I met him in 2012.
 “I wish it was in US dollars!”, he joked.

-President Robert Mugabe died before I got a chance to ask him to sign the reverse side.
+Robert Mugabe died before we got the chance to meet where I could’ve asked him to sign the reverse side.

 Risk and return